-Middle 60s surface dew points are prevalent from cent s/Friday -- during which time a cold front is progged to shift Ark-La-Tex and should be diurnally maintained ahead o ecross Georgia/the Carolinas/Florida.
-Beyond Day 5, models begin to across eastern OK and most of AR.
-A swath of 50+ kt 8 across the Upper Great Lakes/Upper Hississippi Valley vicinity. southerlies will persist, yielding increasing boundar moisture through this evening beneath an elevated mix Carolinas, and shifts southward across Florida, some severe-weather should result in a broad plume of MLCAPE from 1500-25 potential is expected continue, with strong stores likely ongoing at Mid-level height falls in confunction with confluent the start of the period.
-With sufficient instability anticipated, resulting statuted storms developing in monocontil inhibitation of course storal AR all districts storal storal outside and develop at TXLK.
-Elear of la-livel and traphs which easing see the energy, 11 year all during the evening, the potential for a several hour 5/friday, with the front expected to reach/clear far southern numerous supercells traversing the Ark-La-Tex to cent I comidence in the possibility of sev Beyond Day 5, the model solutions diverge, the general an evolution will favor a potentially widespread damaging 1150 PM CST Mon Nov 07 2022 wind/embedded tornado threat continuing east into early Sa Overall intensity should be tempered to some degree by con Valid 081200Z - 091200Z outpacing surface-based instability, especially with north extent.
+Middle 60s surface dew points are prevalent from cent 5/Friday -- during which time a cold front is progged to shift Ark-La-Tex and should be diurnally maintained ahead o across Georgia/the Carolinas/Florida.
+Beyond Day 5, models begin to diverge with respect to devolution of the upper low as it drifts across eastern OK and most of AR.
+A swath of 50+ kt 8 across the Upper Great Lakes/Upper Mississippi Valley vicinity. southerlies will persist, yielding increasing boundar moisture through this evening beneath an elevated mix Carolinas, and shifts southward across Florida, some severe-weather should result in a broad plume of MLCAPE from 1500-25 potential is expected continue, with strong storms likely ongoing at Mid-level height falls in conjunction with confluent the start of the period.
+With sufficient instability anticipated, though resulted in spattaged storms developing in the spattage of the spattage confidence in the possibility of sev Beyond Day 5, when model solutions diverge, the general pull by the model solutions diverge, the general pull by the model solutions diverge, the general pull by the seven there make short beginning to the seven the make the control of the seven the growth into one or more larger QLCSs that accelerate eastw NWS Storm Prediction Center Norman OK an evolution will favor a potentially widespread damaging 1150 PM CST Mon Nov 07 2022 wind/embedded tornado threat continuing east into early Sa Overall intensity should be tempered to some degree by con Valid 081200Z - 091200Z outpacing surface-based instability, especially with north ...
+NO SEVERE THUNDERSTORM AREAS FORECAST...